dbos-inc/dbos-docs/docs/tutorials/workflow-communication-tutorial.md

 All events are persisted to the database and are immutable, so once an event it set, it is guaranteed to always be retrievable.

 ### Messages API
+This API allows operations to send messages to a specific [workflow identity](./workflow-tutorial#workflow-identity).

 #### Send